-Attention to corporate governance has intensified over the last three decades, reflecting changes in ownership structures, the globalization of financial markets, and the occurrence of the global financial crisis (Wright, Siegel, Keasey, & Filotev, 2013).
-Some have taken a relatively narrow view of corporate governance, defining it as "the ways in which suppliers of finance to corporations assure themselves of getting a return on their investment" (Shleifer & Vishny, 1997: 737).
-Others have taken a broader perspective, defining it as "the determination of the broad uses to which organizational resources will be deployed and the resolution of conflicts among the myriad participants in organizations" (Daily, Dalton, & Cannella, 2003: 371).
-While much of the governance research has focused on public firms (Hart, 1995; Shleifer & Vishny, 1997), more recently private firms, including family firms and entrepreneurial start-ups, have also gained increasing attention (Audretsch & Lehmann, 2014; Filatotchev & Wright, 2005; Schulze, Lubatkin, Dino, & Buchholtz, 2001; Uhlaner, Wright, & Huse, 2007; Zahra, Filatotchev, & Wright, 2009).
+Attention to corporate governance has intensified over the last three decades, reflecting changes in ownership structures, the globalization of financial markets, and the occurrence of the global financial crisis (Wright et al., 2013).
+Some have taken a relatively narrow view of corporate governance, defining it as "the ways in which suppliers of finance to corporations assure themselves of getting a return on their investment" (Shleifer and Vishny, 1997: 737).
+Others have taken a broader perspective, defining it as "the determination of the broad uses to which organizational resources will be deployed and the resolution of conflicts among the myriad participants in organizations" (Daily et al., 2003: 371).
+While much of governance research has focused on public firms (Hart, 1995; Shleifer and Vishny, 1997), more recently, private firms, including family firms and entrepreneurial start-ups have also gained increasing attention (Audretsch and Lehmann, 2004; Filatotchev and Wright, 2005; Schulze et al., 2001; Uhlaner et al., 2007; Zahra et al., 2009).
 As a result, governance research has become broader in scope, covering a multitude of organizational forms and actors.

-After the 2008-2009 global financial crisis, a new "hybrid" organizational form developed, namely the equity-crowdfunded (ECF) firm.1 Such firms usually combine characteristics of public firms that have a large number of (small) shareholders with those of
+After the 2008-09 global financial crisis, a new 'hybrid' organizational form has developed, namely the equity-crowdfunded firm.
+Such a firm usually combines characteristics of public firms that have a large number of (small) shareholders with those of privately held entrepreneurial firms in which ownership and control largely overlap because entrepreneurs retain a large share of the equity.
+This new type of firm developed in post-crisis years as people searched for new ways of financing entrepreneurship that have the potential to democratize